viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

    :language: console
    :caption: DISPLACEMENTS for error calculation in :math:`x` direction.

-The results are plotted in the :ref:`Errors.pdf<errorspdf>` file, shown in :numref:`fig_cu-te_errors`.
+The results are plotted in the :ref:`errorspdf` file, shown in :numref:`fig_cu-te_errors`.
 We see that displacements for atoms in all layers have a drastic impact on the |R factor|.
 Thus, we can be fairly confident that all varied atoms are indeed present within the true surface